 You can mix up similar versions of this, diluting it more if you like, and use as a body wash.
 Keep some in a repurposed sports bottle with a squirt top in the shower.
 (Be sure to label it well so family members don’t quench their thirst with it during a hot shower!)

-Castile soap can be purchased online or at most health food stores, but is also becoming widely available at chains like Target or Meijer (a grocery chain in the midwest).
+Castile soap can be purchased online or at most health food stores, but is also becoming widely available at chains like Target, Kroger, or WalMart.
 I prefer to purchase mine at local health food stores where I can bring my own container and refill for about half the price of purchasing a brand new bottle.

 Essential oils can also be purchased (and smelled before purchasing!) at most health food stores.
 You can find good quality, reasonably priced essential oils online here.